 - Conditional formatting accepts only logical formulas whose results are only either TRUE or FALSE.

-- Preview of conditional formatting is just the indication of how formatting looks.
+- Preview of conditional formatting is just an indication of how formatting looks.

 This has been a guide to Excel Conditional Formatting with Formulas.
 Here we discuss how to use Conditional formatting using formulas like COUNTIF, AND, OR, MOD, etc along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –